siv-org/siv/pages/intro.md

 ## Fast — Private — Verifiable

-### Welcome.

-It is nearly the end of June 2020.
-We are now months into a pandemic, which has already taken over 100,000 lives in the US alone.

-One consequence has been widespread issues with reliable voting.
+The COVID-19 pandemic has already taken 100,000 American lives.
+As states attempt re-opening, it’s becoming more and more clear we face unprecedented challenges with safe and reliable voting.

 Last minute election crises in Wisconsin.
 Six hour waiting lines in Georgia.
 600,000 voters in Kentucky forced to share a single polling location.
 Dozens of other states with cancelled or postponed primaries.

 Election officials and political advocates have rushed to provide safe alternatives.
 Especially Vote by Mail.
-This is encouraging.

 But we can do better.
 Despite vast demand, there's only modest discussion towards digital voting.
 Most [mainstream coverage](https://www.newyorker.com/tech/annals-of-technology/why-you-cant-just-vote-on-your-phone-during-the-pandemic) discourages it.
 Too many people have been led to believe that internet voting is impossibly insecure.